top of page

 Great aunts you reckon you must’ve met

-Genteel white chiffon mandeels
+Genteel white chiffon mandeels, laid

-Laid casually on genteel black chiffon slender-bone shoulders
+casually on genteel black chiffon

-Patent black leather reflective snapped purses, Like pliant pyramids, sitting prudently in laps
+Patent black leather reflective snapped purses,

-Sparkling black eyes, bundled in earthy cheekbones, wondering silently
+Sparkling black eyes, bundled in dark

-What hell will next pass.
+what hell will next pass.

 8 .

-Mid-century's postcolonial newly middle-classed hopefuls, dashed
+Mid-century's postcolonial newly

 Sudanese theorists and Palestinian poets